Skip to the main content.

 An attorney’s practice setting is also relevant.
 Particularly for retiring solo practitioners, insurers frequently provide tail coverage at no additional cost to the insured if the attorney has been continuously insured with the same insurer for a stated number of years.
 Given that tail coverage can be quite expensive, shopping around for the cheapest insurance rates in the later years of one’s practice isn’t a good idea as the opportunity to obtain a free tail could be lost.
 Review policy provisions or talk with your carrier well in advance of contemplating retirement in order not to unintentionally lose this valuable benefit.

 The situation for an attorney who has been in practice at a multi-member firm is a bit different.
 Here, when an attorney wishes to retire, leave the profession, or is considering a lateral move and is worried about the stability of the firm he or she is departing from, some insurance companies will not offer an opportunity to purchase an ERE due to policy provisions.
 The reason is the firm’s existing policy will continue to be in force post attorney departure.
 This isn’t as much of a problem as it might seem in that the departing attorney will be able to rely on former attorney language under the definition of insured.
 However, because the definition of insured varies among insurers, you should discuss this issue with your firm’s malpractice insurance representative so options can be identified and reviewed well in advance of any planned departure.
-That said, I can share that under two of our policies and as long as certain conditions are met, ALPS provides some of the most comprehensive tail coverage options in the industry, to include free individual EREs in the event of retirement, death, disability or a call to active military service.
+That said, I can share that under two of our policies and as long as certain conditions are met, ALPS provides some of the most comprehensive tail coverage options in the industry, to include free individual EREs in the event of a call to active military service, or upon death.

 Be aware that the period in which one can obtain an ERE can be quite limited.
 Most policies provide a 30-day or shorter window that will start to run on the effective date of the expiration or cancellation of the final policy.
 There are even a few very restrictive policies in the market that require the insured to exercise the option to purchase an ERE on the date of cancellation or expiration.
 Given this, you should review relevant policy language well in advance of contemplating departing the profession as the opportunity to purchase an ERE is one you can’t afford to miss.